 Insomnia, or difficulty falling and staying asleep, is an incredibly common problem.
 People struggle as they lay in bed, exhausted, as they attempt to will themselves into slumber.

 You might toss and turn until you eventually reach for your book or smartphone to try and distract yourself.
 The hours tick by slowly, and in the morning, you continue to feel exhausted.
-CBT for insomnia helps you disrupt this cycle through “behavioral activation” which is where you change your routine to influence how you think and feel.
+Insomnia can negatively affect your work, relationships, and overall health, giving you more reasons to have difficulty falling asleep.
+A CBT therapist trained in insomnia can help you disrupt this cycle through a process called “behavioral activation,” which is where you change your routine to influence how you think and feel.

 In this example, we might begin by shifting your sleep pattern.
 This might involve making changes such as pushing your bedtime back an hour, adding in physical activity throughout the day, and limiting consumption of alcohol and caffeine.

-CBT may be a good treatment option for you if you are ready to make meaningful and lasting changes in your life but do not have the understanding as to how to go about it or the necessary skills.
-We provide CBT to adults from all over New York, both in person and via Telehealth.
+CBT may be a good treatment option for you if you’re ready to make meaningful and lasting changes in your life but don’t currently have the necessary skills to go about it.
+We provide cognitive behavioral therapy to adults from all over New York, both in person and via Telehealth.